Scam Watch Roundup – General Advice to Stay Safe

 Common approaches include:

-- Social media messages from accounts impersonating friends, family, or public figures.
+- Social media messages from accounts impersonating friends, family, or public figures — particularly on WhatsApp.
+See WhatsApp scam examples for the "Hi Mum" template and the OTP-harvesting variants.

 Red Flags